gramineproject/graphene/Examples/sqlite/README.md

 # SQLite example

 This directory contains an example for running SQLite in Graphene, including the Makefile and a template for generating the manifest.
-The application is tested on Ubuntu 20.04, with both normal Linux and SGX platforms.

 # Generating the manifest